resistance-modelling/slim/docs/source/model.rst

 Reproduction
 ************

-During mating those alleles are recombined according to a Mendelian approach.
+During mating alleles are recombined according to a Mendelian approach.
 The number of reproduction events is calculated on the *estimated* number of matings that can happen on a single host.
-We assume a monogamist scenario in which one female lice can mate with only one male lice before being fecundated.
+We assume a scenario in which one female lice can mate with only one male lice before being fecundated.
 As in [#Cox17]_ we estimate such number via a negative multinomial distribution.